Bedrock-OSS/bedrock-wiki/docs/concepts/mcstructure.md

 ### What Happens If...
 Results from testing to see what happens when modified structure files are loaded:

-* If the dimensions in `size` exceed the vanilla save limit of `64*256*64`, the structure can still be loaded just as expected.
+* If the dimensions in `size` exceed the vanilla save the limit of `64*256*64`, the structure can still be loaded just as expected.
 * If the values in the block layer lists are not int tags, all values are treated as `0`.
-* If a value in the block layer list is equal to or larger than the palette size, or less than `-1`, an air block is placed.
+* If a value in the block layer list is equal to or larger than the palette size or less than `-1`, an air block is placed.
 * If the `default` palette is not present, loading the structure results in no blocks being placed.
 * If any of the tags that have constant names are unspecified or are the wrong tag type, the structure fails to load with the following content log error:
 ```